carpben/drivers-assignments/README.md

 1. As far as I know there is no easy way to query the data.
 2. Data is managed from the client.
 No separation of concerns.
 Also might less safe under certain circumstances.

-**To view experience of multiple users open the browser in to separate windows**
+**To view experience of multiple users open the app in two separate windows**

 ## Known Issues